changemyminds/Demo-Spring-JPA-Generate-Table/README.md

 If you want to use class field to determine the column order of the table, you need fix the `PropertyContainer.java` and `InheritanceState.java`.

+> If the column order of the table doesn't change, you can use `Invalidate Caches / Restart...` on IDEA.

 ### Demo1
 ```java
 @Entity